Evolution of languages: Europe

 The expansion of the German Empire briefly expanded the German language outside of Central Europe to areas in Africa and New Guinea.
 In the Austro-Hungarian Empire and German Empire, German was a high status language spoken by upper middle classes and settlers in large parts of current day Poland, Slovakia, and elsewhere in Eastern Europe.

-The expulsion of ethnic Germans from Eastern Europe led to a rapid contraction the German Sprachraum, although not a significant erosion of the language.
+The expulsion of ethnic Germans from Eastern Europe led to a rapid contraction of the German Sprachraum, although not a significant erosion of the language.
 Dialects from areas where German-speakers were fully displaced largely disappeared, including Silesian German or High Prussian.
-East Pomeranian survives among small numbers of expellees and their descendants in Iowa, Wisconsin and the Brazilian state of Rondonia.
+East Pomeranian survives among small numbers of expellees and their descendants in Iowa, Wisconsin and the Brazilian state of Rondônia.

 Similarly, up to 350,000 Italian speakers fled Yugoslavia between 1943 and 1960 as part of the Istrian-Dalmatian exodus.

 North America

 The US pursued direct anglicizing policies against native peoples until well into the second half of the 20th century.
 At the end of the Spanish–American War, 75% of people in the newly acquired Northern Marianas and Guam spoke the Chamorro language.
 By 2000 only 20% of Guam residents could understand Chamorro.
 In 1922 all Chamorro schools were closed and Chamorro dictionaries burned—a policy that continued until after World War II.

 In spite of policies that largely disfavored indigenous languages, the US military undertook strategic use of Navajo code talkers to communicate during World War II, taking advantage of a lack of Navajo dictionaries in existence.

 Mexico pursued a policy of Hispanicization, leading to a rapid drop in the number of indigenous language speakers.
 For example, Nahuatl plummeted from 5% of the population in 1895 to 1.49% in 2000.
 The Zapatista Army of National Liberation in-part forced new recognition of indigenous languages in the late 1990s, with the creation of the National Commission for the Development of Indigenous Peoples (CDI) and the Instituto Nacional de Lenguas Indígenas (INALI), as well as offering bilingual education.

 In contrast to losses of regional languages throughout much of North America, the Quebec nationalist movement pushed back in the late 1960s and Canada adopted national bilingualism in 1982.
 The Charter of French Language in 1977 established French as the sole language of government and education in the Quebec.
-The number of English speakers in the province, which began declining in the 1960s had dropped by 180,000 since the 1970s in the 2006 census.
+The number of English speakers in the province, which began declining in the 1960s, had dropped by 180,000 since the 1970s in the 2006 census.